Frederick H. Billings

 Frederick H. Billings (September 27, 1823 – September 30, 1890) was an American lawyer, financier, and politician.
-He is best known for his legal work on land claims during the early years of California's statehood and his presidency of the Northern Pacific Railway from 1879 to 1881.
+He is known for his legal work on land claims during the early years of California's statehood and his presidency of the Northern Pacific Railway from 1879 to 1881.

 A native of Royalton, Vermont, Billings graduated from the University of Vermont in 1844, became an attorney, and moved to California during the 1848 California Gold Rush.
 He took part in the creation of a prominent law firm that handled land title cases, which were an important issue because California had been under the jurisdiction of several governments.
-He also took part in several business ventures that proved successful, and he was a millionaire by the age of 30.
-At the start of the American Civil War, Billings worked diligently to keep California from seceding.
+Billings also took part in several business ventures that proved successful, and became a millionaire by the age of 30.
+At the start of the American Civil War, he worked diligently to keep California from seceding.

 After returning to Vermont in the mid 1860s, Billings continued to practice law and take part in business ventures.
 He served on the boards of directors of several corporations, and was a major investor in the Northern Pacific Railway.
 Billings received credit for rescuing the NP after the Panic of 1873, and served as its president from 1879 to 1881.
 He resigned the presidency after a hostile takeover, but remained on the board of directors and saw construction of the railroad through to completion in 1883.

 Billings took part in politics as a Republican.
 He was a candidate for governor of Vermont in 1872, and nearly won the party's nomination.
 He was also a delegate to the Republican National Conventions of 1880 and 1884, where he supported George F. Edmunds for president.
-A notable philanthropist, Billings donated millions of dollars to numerous causes and organizations, including schools, colleges, libraries, and churches.
+Billings donated millions of dollars to numerous causes and organizations, including schools, colleges, libraries, and churches.

-In 1889, Billings suffered a stroke.
-His health deteriorated, and he died at his Woodstock, Vermont home on September 23, 1890.
-Billings was buried at River Street Cemetery in Woodstock.
+After suffering a stroke in 1889, Billings' health deteriorated, and he died at his Woodstock, Vermont home on September 23, 1890.
+His body was buried at River Street Cemetery in Woodstock.

 Early life

-Billings was born in Royalton, Vermont on September 27, 1823, the son of Oel Billings and Sarah (Wetherbe) Billings.
+Billings was born in Royalton, Vermont on September 27, 1823, to Oel Billings and Sarah (Wetherbe) Billings.
 When he was 12, his family relocated to Woodstock, and Billings attended the schools of Royalton and Woodstock.
 He began attendance at Meriden, New Hampshire's Kimball Union Academy in 1839.
 In 1844, he graduated from the University of Vermont (UVM) with an A.M. degree.
 In June 1890, UVM awarded Billings the honorary degree of LL.D.

 Originally a Whig and later a Republican, from 1846 to 1848 he served as Secretary of Civil and Military Affairs (chief assistant) to Horace Eaton, the governor of Vermont.
 He studied law with Oliver P. Chandler and attained admission to the bar in 1848.